ceifa/steamworks.js/README.md

 require('steamworks.js').electronEnableSteamOverlay()
 ```

+If you build your Electron application, you may notice that the Steam overlay does not function by default.
+This is often resolved by enabling GPU processes to run within Electron's main process.
+To resolve that issue you can run your application like:

+    application.exe --in-process-gpu

+If the overlay functions correctly with the argument above you can directly inject the arg:

+    const {app} = await import('electron');

+    app.commandLine.appendSwitch('in-process-gpu');

 For the production build, copy the relevant distro files from `sdk/redistributable_bin/{YOUR_DISTRO}` into the root of your build.
 If you are using electron-forge, look for [#75](https://github.com/ceifa/steamworks.js/issues/75).